Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Antivirus

+((Intro))
+An **antivirus** is a software program designed to detect, prevent, and remove malware, including viruses, worms, and Trojan horses.
+It scans the computer system for malicious activities and helps protect against cyber threats.
+The benefits of antivirus software include:

+- **Proactive Threat Prevention:** Provides real-time scanning and detection of malware threats to prevent potential damage to the computer or network.
+- **System Integrity and Data Protection:** Helps to safeguard personal and sensitive information from unauthorized access and cyber theft.
+- **Performance Maintenance:** Regular scans and removal of malware contribute to maintaining system performance and stability.

+**Additional Information:**
-**[otr: one-time-run]** No need for installation, just click & run. <br>
+- **OTR: One-Time-Run**: No need for installation, just click and run, making it ideal for immediate and temporary use.
-**Warning:** Anti-virus and anti-spyware software may sometimes generate false positives.
-Consider quarantining suspicious files rather than deleting them specially, if you don't want to face any functionality breakage in any application.
+- **Warning:** Anti-virus and anti-spyware software may sometimes generate false positives.
+Consider quarantining suspicious files rather than deleting them, especially if you don't want to face any functionality breakage in any application.
+- **Multiple Antivirus Warning:** Do not run multiple antivirus programs concurrently as this can lead to system conflicts, decreased performance, and reduced effectiveness of the software.
+- **Note:** Certain malware components can only be removed in [Windows Safe Mode](https://support.microsoft.com/en-us/windows/start-your-pc-in-safe-mode-in-windows-92c27cff-db89-8644-1ce4-b3e5e56fe234#WindowsVersion=Windows_11).
+Operating in Safe Mode can prevent malware from using certain hiding techniques, making it easier to remove.

+((Intro))

 - [Norton Power Eraser(NPE)](https://support.norton.com/sp/en/us/home/current/solutions/kb20100824120155EN) A tool good at repairing certain system files and functions(otr).
 - [Kaspersky Virus Removal Tool(kvrt)](https://www.kaspersky.com/downloads/free-virus-removal-tool) !star2!
 A tool for advanced scanning and disinfecting Windows computers(otr).